Community Welfare and Human Services» open the printable major» search for more Areas of Study

 Note: Gaining experience may be important but not at the expense of your studies.
 Make sure you do not overload your timetable with unrealistic work commitments.

 Community Welfare and Human Services graduates find employment opportunities in a wide variety of industries in small, medium or large organisations.
-Below is an example of some of the large and smaller organisations that recruit this major.
+Below is an example of some organisations that may recruit graduates with a major in Community Welfare and Human Sevices.

 - Amnesty International (International)